Ghini/ghini.github.io/about.md

 In **2017** we added mobile apps to the Ghini family.

-In **2018** we moved most active development to ghini-3.1, backporting to ghini-1.0.  ghini-3.1 is python3 based, and sports some geographic awareness right on the desktop.
+In **2018** most active development went into integrating the new mobile apps with the desktop manager, and into writing ghini-3.1: python3 and gtk3 based, and compatible with PostGIS.  as far as possible, all new features get backported to ghini-1.0.